Ketan158/Festival-Sales-Analysis/README.md

 A Jupyter Notebook–based analysis of retail sales data during festive seasons, uncovering geographic and demographic purchasing patterns and translating them into actionable business insights.

+**Purpose**

+Explore and visualize sales trends during the Diwali festival to uncover geographic and demographic patterns

 ## Features & Highlights